jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2019/08/2019-08-06-what-michael-feathers-said-about-welc-7-years-later.md

 ..., I feel somewhat guilty when refactoring without tests.

-But even after reading WELC I still kept on doing that --- refactoring without tests (with a bit of guilt of course) --- because changing existing code with the goal of making it testable is a skill that cannot be learned over night.
-It takes time.
+But even after reading WELC I still kept on doing that :grin: --- refactoring without tests (with a bit of guilt of course) --- because changing existing code with the goal of making it testable is a skill that cannot be learned over night.
+It takes time to learn it.

 <!--
 And in a previous project I was involved in, I tried to do some changes to mold the project into something that is testable, but I encountered some obstacles which made me abandon the endeavor. <small>(_Did you encounter obstacles or did you become lazy?_ I can't remember anymore; or don't want to. :grin:)</small>